-To be frank, we’re rarely 100% certain our lab will be accepting new students in any given year.
-It often depends, as much often does, on funding; if funding is looking good we’ll probably be looking for more students.
-However we’re always happy to have students rotate in the lab, should they be accepted, regardless of the funding situation.
+We’re rarely 100% certain our lab will be accepting new students in any given year.
+It depends, as much often does, on funding; if funding for the lab is looking good we’ll probably be looking for more students.
+However we’re always happy to have students collaborate with the lab and join our lab meetings, regardless.

 If you are interested in applying as a PhD student, note that Voytek accepts students from either the Cognitive Science or Neurosciences PhD programs (you can find application information for each here: Cognitive Science; Neuroscience).
 In neither case are students accepted to join a lab, but rather they are accepted by an admissions committee to join the program to which they applied.
 During the first year of training, PhD students are expected to rotate in 2-3 different labs to gain some breadth of experience and get to know their prospective PhD mentor.
 At the end of the first year, students then speak with their prospective mentor to officially join a lab.